ietf-rats-wg/eat/draft-ietf-rats-eat.md

 * Security level claim is not extensible

+* Improve specification of location claim and added a location privacy section

 * Add intended use claim